Future Forward: How remote work arrangements affect creativity and urban life

 POINT OF VIEW

 Some form of hybrid work arrangement involving a certain degree of remote work is likely to stay.
-Companies and employees will adopt such practices for reasons such as talent retention, cost saving, and work-life balance.
-However, working remotely has important implications on workplace dynamics and cultures, especially related to creativity and innovation.
+However, working remotely has important implications on workplace dynamics and cultures.
 Companies need to adapt their culture and processes to address the limitations and harness the benefits of remote work to drive both employee satisfaction and organisational growth.

 Roy Chua